How to Move to Another Country in 10 EASY Steps (May 2023 Edition)

 A lot will depend on your current situation.
 For example, if you work for a multinational company in your home country, you could ask for a transfer to another office in your target country.

 If you’re a native English speaker, then English teaching jobs are plentiful in many countries.
-In fact, my first ever job abroad was as an English teacher in the south of China.
-Bear in mind that many countries will want you to have a bachelor’s degree and an ESL teaching certificate, such as the CELTA.
+Bear in mind that many countries will need you to have a bachelor’s degree and an ESL teaching certificate, such as the CELTA.

 #3.
 Check the immigration requirements